ThomasKoenigBern/MS-Template-Explorer/README.md

 Once our done editing, you can save the data using the Save <img src="Save.png" alt= “” width="20" height="20"> and SaveAs <img src="SaveAs.png" alt= “” width="20" height="20"> buttons.

 ### Submitting your edited template to the database
 Ideally, you send the resulting data to thomas.koenig(at)unibe.ch who will check it and add it to the database.
-Note however that, we only accept template sets that have been accepted for publication.
+Note, however, that we only accept template sets that have been accepted for publication.
 Please provide overall grandmean templates unless there is statistically supported evidence for topographic differences between relevant mean template sets.

-## Using the Microstate Template Editor
+## Using the Microstate Template Explorer
-The Microstate Template Editor only works with template data that has been processed using the Microstate Template Editor.
+The Microstate Template Explorer only works with template data that has been processed using the Microstate Template Editor.
 A database of published templates is available for download from the GitHub repository.
 Typically, you will want to go through the following steps.
-(For the rationales of these steps, see the upcoming paper in the special issue of Brain Topography on microstates.
+(For the rationales of these steps, see the the paper in the special issue of Brain Topography on microstates, as also found in this repository.)

 ### Computation and visualization of the Similarity Matrix
 - To compute the similarity matrix, all you need to do is to load all the templates that you want to include using the Template/Load Template Menu or the <img src="Compute.png" alt= “” width="20" height="20"> button.